vanessacor/my-site/content/experiments/african-elephant.md

 In order to consolidate my learning of HTML and CSS I created another web page, an info page (content from wikipedia) about my favourite animal.

-Because I started learning JavaScript following the curriculum in the Odin Project, I decided to include a go to top button with JS.
+Because I started learning JavaScript following the curriculum in the Odin Project, I decided to include a go-to top button with JS.
 I looked at examples and adapted to this exercise.

-#### What I have learnt:
+#### What I learnt:

-- JavaScript: functions, _addEventListener()_, _if(...)_ statements, style attributes;
+- JavaScript: functions, `addEventListener()`, `if(...)` statements, style attributes;
 - CSS: box model, responsive web design.

 #### What I would do differently: